Frequently Asked Questions

 Within Hemisphere, each applet’s help screen will dynamically label the physical input and output jacks currently mapped to each parameter.
 Trigger inputs may also be remapped via the Clock Setup screen

-Q: How does clock sync work?
+Q2: How does clock sync work?

 A: See the Clock Setup screen